Ichinoseki Omiyage (Souvenirs)

 The following is a list of some the most famous souvenirs in Ichinoseki. *If you have severe allergies, make sure to double check the ingredients using translation tools/asking staff for assistance.
 The ingredients may have been updated.

-1) Sanshoku Senbei (三色せんべい) An assortment of baked rice crackers that includes almond, peanuts and sesame flavors.
-They taste similar to cookies.
-Peanut is the most popular of the three and if you prefer, you can buy that flavor individually.
+1) Sanshoku Senbei (三色せんべい) A variety of baked rice crackers featuring almond, peanut, and sesame flavors.
+Peanut is the most favored among them, and you can choose to purchase that flavor separately if desired.

 ● peanut (flour, peanuts, sugar, margarine, eggs, salt, leavening agent)